niamhf575/soc225finalproject/README.md

 &nbsp;

 A limitation of this research is that I was only able to find PIT homeless counts for states, rather than counties.
 This means that I did not have the opportunity to look at my analysis in finer detail.
-Another limitation is that different variables in my data were collected in different years: the CDC crowding data is from 2018 while the homeless PIT counts are from 2019.
+Another limitation is that different variables in my data were collected in different years: the CDC crowding data is from 2018 while the homeless PIT counts are from 2019, and the urban-rural classifications are from 2013.
 I am reasonably confident in my finding that crowding and poverty have a correlation.
 However, I am less confident in my finding that homelessness and crowding have a correlation.
 States are very large areas that contain very different communities, and my visualization doesn’t make it clear if crowding and homeless are both high within individual communities.
 Also, it’s possible homelessness and crowding are simply higher in states that have more urban areas.
 In the opposite direction, homelessness may in fact be undercounted in the less-crowded rural areas, according to an NPR article (Meehan, 2019).

 <h3>Ethical Concerns </h3>
 The homeless PIT counts are conducted by CoCs.
 A Continuum of Care (CoC) “is a regional or local planning body that coordinates housing and services funding for homeless families and individuals (What is a Continuum of Care?, 2016).”
 Continuums of Care are required to annually count “people experiencing homelessness who are sheltered in emergency shelter, transitional housing, and Safe Havens on a single night (HUD).”
 This suggests that the PIT count may be an undercount, as it seems to only count people receiving some type of assistance.
 It is also unclear if the people using resources for homelessness consent to be counted or are even aware that the PIT count is occurring.
 Additionally, people experiencing homelessness in rural areas may be undercounted: these rural areas have fewer public homeless support resources and homeless camps are out of sight in wooded areas (Meehan, 2019).   <br/>